Family pleads for U.S. prisoner at heart of Afghan peace push

 ‘A FATHER‘S JOB’

-The Pentagon says it is working for the missing soldier’s release.
-“Finding Bowe Bergdahl is a top priority, and we will not stop searching for ways to return him to his family and country,” said Defense Department spokesman George Little.
+The Pentagon is working for the missing soldier’s release.
+“Finding Bowe Bergdahl is a top priority, and we will not stop searching for ways to return him to his family and country,” said Pentagon spokesman George Little.

 “We fully understand the family’s concerns and they can be assured that we are doing everything possible to bring him home safely.”

-Another U.S. defense official, speaking on condition of anonymity, said the Pentagon regularly briefs the Bergdahl family on their son, who is believed to be in “fairly good health.”
+A U.S. defense official, speaking on condition of anonymity, said the Pentagon regularly briefs Bergdahl family on their son who they believe is in “fairly good health.”

 The Pentagon declined to discuss where Bergdahl may be being held, but officials believe his situation is still hazardous.
 “We’re not talking about real nice guys out there who are willing to let Sergeant Bergdahl walk,” the official said.

-Another U.S. official declined to say whether the newly public discussion might endanger Bergdahl or further discourage the peace process, which had envisioned the transfer of Taliban prisoners to Qatar in coordination with Bergdahl’s release.

-“I still think it’s important to be careful.
-But you have to have great sympathy for the Bergdahls, and they’ve made their decision here,” the official said.
+Bob Bergdahl, who has been tracking the war closely for years, says he intends to take matters into his own hands, studying Pashto - the language spoken in southern Afghanistan - reaching out to regional experts and contacting the media-savvy Taliban through its website.

+It is unclear what any one person could do individually, without a transfer of Taliban prisoners which plainly is a priority for the group, whose leaders are based in Pakistan.

-A third U.S. official said the hope remains to be that the Afghan peace process can be revived.
+Another U.S. official, speaking on condition of anonymity, said the hope is that the Afghan peace process can be revived.

 “The onus is on the Taliban,” the official said.
 “This process could be restarted if they come back to the table.”

-Under the proposal, the government of Qatar would have had oversight of the transferred detainees’ behavior and travel.
-The detainees, some of whom are seen as among the most menacing left at Guantanamo, would also have begun a deradicalization program.
+Under the ordinal detainee transfer proposal, the government of Qatar would have had oversight of the transferred detainees’ behavior and travel.
+The detainees, some of whom are seen as among the most menacing left at Guantanamo, would have begun a de-radicalization program.

-Bob Bergdahl, who has been tracking the war closely for years, now says he intends to take matters into his own hands, studying Pashto - the language spoken in southern Afghanistan - reaching out to regional experts and contacting the media-savvy Taliban through its website.

-It is unclear what any one person could do individually, without a transfer of Taliban prisoners which plainly is a priority for the group.